MAGANER/Kobold/README.md

 # Kobold
 macro-processor

-This is simple macro-processor can be used for simple text replacing, but also there can be complex expression computed before string replacing.
+This is simple macro-processor can be used for simple text replacing, but<br/>
+also there can be complex expression computed before string replacing.<br/>
+As an additional ability it has amount of optional functions.(Some of functions are planned only)<br/>

 # Syntax
 In common way:<br/>